City of Bloomington Home Page

 REGULAR TOWNSHIP BOARD MEETING

-Public Comment can be emailed by 3:30 p.m. on March 22, 2021 to firstname.lastname@example.org.
+Public Comments can be emailed by 3:30 p.m. on September 27, 2021 to: firstname.lastname@example.org.
 Comments received will be read into the record by the Supervisor during the meeting, subject to existing Public Comment rules.

 Please note that this is a change of meeting start time from 2020.
 The Board accepted Annual List of Meetings for 2021 at their November 23, 2020 meeting.
 The Regular Meetings for 2021 will start at 5:30 p.m.